How to Make Grilled Pizza

 Warm, crisp-bottomed and a touch smoky, homemade grilled pizza is hands-down one of the tastiest things you can cook outdoors.
 Novelty, and the sheer fun of cooking over fire, make it a must-try technique, but it’s also a great excuse for some home-grown weekend entertainment.

 While grilling pizza isn’t difficult, understanding a few concepts can make the difference between a ta-da experience and one that involves scorched or undercooked dough, or toppings that tumble off into the fire.
 Prep the dough for easy cooking, have everything you need right at hand, heat the fire to the right temp: These are the basics for how to grill pizza.
 Oh, and throw in a little flair at the end.
 But we’ll get to that.

 1. Yes, you can start with pre-made pizza dough

-While you’re perfecting your skills—and hey, even after you’ve got grilled pizza down pat—there’s no need to stress over kneading and proofing dough.
+While you’re perfecting your skills — and hey, even after you’ve got grilled pizza down pat — there’s no need to stress over kneading and proofing dough.
 Grocery stores such as Trader Joe’s and Whole Foods sell fresh, high-quality pizza dough in balls, and it freezes well, so you can keep it on hand.
-(That said, if you want to try homemade dough at some point, go for it.)
+(That said, if you want to try a homemade dough recipe at some point, go for it.

 Rachel Cooks smears grilled store-bought pizza dough with creamy ricotta cheese and adds browned pork sausage and asparagus for a five-ingredient recipe.